emit-sds/SpecTf/spectf_cloud/README.md

 **2. Run the training script**

-To reproduce the reported SpecTf model:
+To reproduce the reported SpecTf Cloud model:

 ```
 $ spectf-cloud train \